auth0/docs/articles/quickstart/spa/socket-io/01-login.md

 ---
 title: Login
-description: This tutorial demonstrates how to use the Auth0 Socket.io SDK to add authentication and authorization to your web app
+description: This tutorial demonstrates how to use the Auth0 Socket.io SDK to add authentication and authorization to your web app.
 budicon: 448
 github:
   path: 01-Login